AndreWohnsland/AndreWohnsland/README.md

 ### Check out this cool Cocktailmaker I build

 [Have a look into the code](https://github.com/AndreWohnsland/Cocktailmaker_AW) or just get [some visual impression](https://imgur.com/a/Z4tfISx) of the machine.
-Currently working on some microservices for IoT features.
+If you are looking to contribute to the project, feel free to contact me.

 <br />